 (2) Where the Council is of the opinion that a public authority has not complied with subsection (1) the Minister of the Crown having responsibility for that public authority may, on the request of the Council and after consultation with the Public Sector Commissioner, direct that authority to provide the assistance to the Council, and any such direction may require that the services of any person employed or engaged by that authority shall be made available for the purpose.

-[Section 10 amended by No. 39 of 2010 s.
+[Section 10 amended: No. 39 of 2010 s.
 89.]

 11. Public authorities to assist in conservation of registered places